Hello! Nice to meet you again!

 Some statues are, as a result, quite large.
 However, that one would be famous among the Japanese.
 Look at the picture.

 By the way, some attentive readers may have noticed the statue signaling.
-The form of hands means the wisdom of all.
+The form of the hands means the wisdom of all.
 It is not for making shadow clones or fireballs.

 2nd Bosatsu